windmill-labs/windmill/README.md

 ## Stack

 - postgres as the database
-- backend in Rust with the follwing highly-available and horizontally scalable
+- backend in Rust with the following highly-available and horizontally scalable
   architecture:
   - stateless API backend
   - workers that pull jobs from a queue